nepalez/immutability/README.md

 describe User, "#name" do
   subject { User.new(name, 44).name }

+  # the name can be used by the initializer safely
   let(:name) { frozen_double :name, to_s: "Andrew" }

   it { is_expected.to eql "Andrew" }